davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 One thing that makes Aave's aTokens interesting is that their balance programmatically increases over time.
-If you have (say) 100 [aPolWETH](https://polygonscan.com/address/0xe50fA9b3c56FfB159cB0FCA61F5c9D750e8128c8) today, you will have 102 aPolWETH in a year from now.
+If you have (say) 100 [aPolWETH](https://polygonscan.com/address/0xe50fA9b3c56FfB159cB0FCA61F5c9D750e8128c8) today, at an interest rate of 2% APY, you will have 102 aPolWETH in a year from now.
 That's without making any new deposits or interacting with the protocol or anything.
 It's [built
 into](https://github.com/aave/aave-v3-core/blob/f3e037b3638e3b7c98f0c09c56c5efde54f7c5d2/contracts/protocol/tokenization/AToken.sol#L131-L139) the aToken contract.